1924 United States presidential election in Florida

-Vote

-Owing to a decline in voter turnout, and an easing of isolationist feelings, Coolidge was unable to match Harding’s percentage of the vote.
-However, vis-à-vis Harding's performance in this one-party southern state, Coolidge’s losing margin was 2.53 percentage points smaller, and he did make small gains amongst the small but increasing flow of Northeastern migrants moving to Florida’s hot climate.
+The 1920 presidential election saw Warren G. Harding, aided substantially by isolationist sentiment in the region, gain more support in the former Confederacy than any Republican since black disfranchisement, in the process winning three Florida counties.
+Owing to a decline in voter turnout, and an easing of isolationist feelings, Coolidge was unable to match Harding's percentage of the vote.
+However, vis-à-vis Harding's performance in this one-party southern state, Coolidge's losing margin was 2.53 percentage points smaller, and he did make small gains amongst the small but increasing flow of Northeastern migrants moving to Florida's hot climate.
 Although he did not manage to hold Broward County or Osceola County, where Harding gained pluralities in 1920, Coolidge did become the first Republican to ever carry Pinellas County.

-Despite the fact that the Republican Party had never gained 31 percent of Florida’s vote in a presidential election since the poll tax was introduced, 1924 remains, as of the 2024 presidential election, the last time a Republican presidential candidate has won an election without carrying Florida.
+Despite the fact that the Republican Party had never gained 31 percent of Florida's vote in a presidential election since the poll tax was introduced, 1924 remains, as of the 2024 presidential election, the last time a Republican presidential candidate has won an election without carrying Florida.
 Passionate anti-Catholic feelings in the Piney Woods region would turn the presidential electoral votes of this one-party state against urban Catholic Al Smith in 1928, and the state went on to become largely a bellwether in presidential elections.
 Since 1928 it has only backed a losing presidential candidate three times, each time a Republican: Richard Nixon in 1960, George H. W. Bush in 1992, and Donald Trump in 2020.
-Given that Bush and Trump were incumbent presidents and Nixon would be elected president eight years later, 1924 also marks the last time Florida voted for a candidate who never won the presidency.
-It also marks the last time that Florida voted against an incumbent president who successfully won another term.
+Given that Nixon would be elected president eight years later, Bush was the incumbent president, and Trump was both the incumbent president and then would be re-elected president to a second non-consecutive term four years later, 1924 also marks the last time that Florida voted for a candidate who never won the presidency.
+It also marks the last time that Florida voted against an incumbent president who won another term.

-Florida proved to be the strongest state for Prohibition Party candidate Herman Faris, who won 5.04% of the popular vote, and even came with 5% of winning Dade County, ahead of Coolidge and Follette.
+Florida proved to be the strongest state for Prohibition Party candidate Herman Faris, who won 5.04% of the popular vote, and even came within 5% of winning Dade County, ahead of Coolidge and Follette.